ab1nadi/rubiks/README.md

 # rubiks
-A fun little package that draws a rubiks cube on the screen.
+A fun little package that draws an animated rubiks cube on the screen using Three.js.

+# Building the project
+* Clone the project
+* In the command prompt:
+  * cd directory/project/is/in
+  * npm install
+* To run the development server:
+  * npm start